Exact quantum noise deconvolution with partial knowledge of noise: Conclusion

 Our method does not need complete knowledge of noise, and does not require even partial quantum process tomography.
 It is applicable to all noise models in arbitrary dimensions and also to multi-partite systems.

 It is shown in \cite{mangini2022} that when noise is described by $\Phi$ to recover the expectation value of $A$, one must measure $\widehat{\Phi}^{-1}(A)$.
-Here, as we do not know $\Phi$ but based on our knowledge of the noise, we infer a model for the noise and call it the ``guessed channel" denoted by $\Phi_g$.
+Here, as the exact channel $\Phi$ is unknown, we work with a hypothesized model, referred to as ``guessed channel" $\Phi_g$, which is constructed from our partial knowledge of noise.
 Instead of $\widehat{\Phi}^{-1}(A)$, which we cannot have due to our incomplete knowledge of noise, we measure $\widehat{\Phi}^{-1}_g(A)$ to obtain the noise deconvolved expectation value.
 To benchmark the efficiency of our method, we define a measure $\Delta A_{\rm ND}(\rho)$ that represents the absolute deviation between the deconvolved expectation value of the observable and its ideal value.
 If $\Delta A_{\rm ND}(\rho)$ is zero or less than the absolute deviation between the noisy expectation value of the observable and its ideal value namely $\Delta A_{\rm exp}(\rho)$, we consider the noise deconvolution successful.
 By demanding $\Delta A_{\rm ND}(\rho)=0$ we obtain a set of observables with complete recoverable expectation value if $\widehat{\Phi}^{-1}_g(A)$ is measured on the noisy states.
 Furthermore, we addressed the partial recovery of the expectation value of observables when full recovery is not possible, at least with the guessed channel.
 We discuss that the performance of partial recovery of expectation value is input-dependent and it relies on partial knowledge about the system.

 While our method advances quantum noise deconvolution by eliminating the need for complete knowledge of the noise, it also raises new questions for further improvements in quantum noise deconvolution.
 For instance, given a noise model, it is interesting to investigate what the optimal guessed channel is that gives the largest set of observables with completely recoverable expectation value.
 Furthermore, constructing the largest set of observables with partially recoverable expectation value and quantifying how the number of parameters of this set scales with partial knowledge of the input state enriches our quantum noise deconvolution techniques.